TylerPachal/sangria-website/getting-started.md

 Given this schema definition, we now can execute queries against it.
 Let's write a small test and execute an example query against our schema.

-For testing purpose, Sangria provides very convenient `graphql` macro which parses a GraphQL query and reports all syntax errors as a compile-time errors, if there are any:
+For testing purpose, Sangria provides very convenient `graphql` macro which parses a GraphQL query and reports all syntax errors as
+compile-time errors, if there are any:

 ```scala